What is a Password Manager?

 Is it safe to store all my passwords in one place?

 Yes, with a reputable password manager, your data is encrypted and stored securely.
-Using strong master passwords and 2FA makes it very safe.
+Using a strong master password and MFA makes it very safe.

 What if I forget my master password?

-If you lose access to your master password and don’t have recovery options, you may lose access to your vault.
-Choose a memorable yet secure phrase.
+If you forget your master password and don’t have recovery options, you may lose access to your vault.
+Use a secure but memorable passphrase, following NIST guidelines.

 Do password managers work offline?

-Yes, most password managers allow offline access to your vault on devices where you’ve logged in before.
+Yes, most managers allow offline access on trusted devices where you’re already logged in.

 Which password manager is best for beginners?

-Bitwarden and LastPass are popular beginner-friendly options with free plans and easy setup interfaces.
+Bitwarden and LastPass are excellent beginner-friendly choices with free plans.